aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 from m4i_atlas_core import get_keycloak_token
 ```

 Next, call the function to retrieve an access token.
-You can provide your own Keycloak instance and credentials or rely on the pre-configured parameters from the `ConfigStore`.
+You can provide your own Keycloak instance and credentials or rely on the pre-configured parameters from the `ConfigStore` as described in the [configuration](#configuration) section.
 If you need to use multi-factor authentication, provide the one-time access token (TOTP) as well.

 ```python
 # Example: Using pre-configured parameters